Resource

 The rules were simple: take risks, think big and daring, explore the unfamiliar, avoid compromise and tell stories through dance that are compelling and relevant, with artistic integrity.

-In over 23 years, Akram Khan Company is now undisputedly one of the foremost innovative dance companies in the world.
+In almost 25 years, Akram Khan Company is now undisputedly one of the foremost innovative dance companies in the world.
 The programmes range from kathak and modern solos to artist-to-artist collaborations and ensemble productions.
 The Company has a major international presence and enjoys busy tours that reach out to many cultures and peoples across the globe.
 Akram Khan has been the recipient of numerous international dance awards, the most notable being an Olivier Award for his solo production DESH in 2012.

 A milestone in the Company’s journey was the creation of a section of the London Olympic Games Opening Ceremony in 2012.